Sparsh-Kumar/docker-course-full-notes/Chapter-6.md

-docker ps - List all running containers. docker images - List all docker images you have locally. docker stop [DOCKER_CONTAINER_ID] - Stop the running docker container having id DOCKER_CONTAINER_ID. docker run [IMAGE_NAME] - Runs a docker image in non-detached mode. docker run -d [IMAGE_NAME] - Runs a docker image in detached mode. docker ps -a - List info of all containers which are running or not running. docker run -p[HOST_PORT]:[CONTAINER_PORT] -d [IMAGE_NAME] - Create a container in detached mode and create a port binding b/w host port and container port and starts the container. docker start [CONTAINER_ID] - To Start a stopped container.
+docker ps - List all running containers. docker images - List all docker images you have locally. docker stop [DOCKER_CONTAINER_ID] - Stop the running docker container having id DOCKER_CONTAINER_ID. docker run [IMAGE_NAME] - Runs a docker image in non-detached mode container. docker run -d [IMAGE_NAME] - Runs a docker image in detached mode container. docker ps -a - List info of all containers which are running or not running. docker run -p[HOST_PORT]:[CONTAINER_PORT] -d [IMAGE_NAME] - Create a container in detached mode and create a port binding b/w host port and container port and starts the container. docker start [CONTAINER_ID] - To Start a stopped container.